Azure/azure-powershell/documentation/breaking-changes/breaking-changes-in-generated-modules-due-to-codegen-tool-upgrade-from-v3-to-v4.md

 ### Removal of PassThru for Certain Cmdlets

-In AutoRest.PowerShell v3, `PassThru` parameters were incorrectly generated for some cmdlets.
+`-PassThru` is a switch parameter that we add to cmdlets that don't have outputs to enable the pipline functionality.
+In AutoRest.PowerShell v3, `-PassThru` was incorrectly added to some cmdlets that do have outputs.
+This is fixed in v4 and those extra `-PassThru` parameters are removed.

 #### How to Mitigate the Impact of Breaking Changes

 Discontinue using the `PassThru` parameter for these cmdlets.
+Be careful that by doing so the output may change.

 ### Removal of Readonly Parameters